green

 Despite the 1999 result, debate continues.

-The main argument of republicans* is that Australians should decide who becomes our head of state on merit, rather than the position automatically being given to a royal.
+The main argument of republicans* is that Australians should decide who becomes our head of state on merit, rather than the position automatically being given to a foreign royal.

 Monarchists* argue that a constitutional monarchy has worked well for the stability of Australian democracy so far.